Pakistan–United States relations: Alleged transfers of U.S. military technology to China

-Pakistan has been accused of letting China access US military technology in the past.
+Pakistan has been accused of letting China access U.S. military technology.

 In the early 1990s, U.S. intelligence officials reported that Pakistan had secretly transferred American-made Stinger missiles to China.
-These missiles had originally been supplied to Pakistan during the 1980s for distribution to Afghan Mujahideen fighting Soviet forces in Afghanistan.
 According to informed sources, the transfer allowed China to potentially reverse-engineer the missile technology or develop electronic countermeasures.
-While Pakistani officials denied the reports, the incident raised concerns in the United States about the proliferation of advanced weapons systems and the risk of such technology falling into the hands of unauthorized recipients.
+While Pakistani officials denied the reports, the incident raised concerns in the U.S. about the proliferation of advanced weapons systems and the risk of such technology falling into the hands of unauthorized recipients.

 In 2011, following the U.S. Navy SEAL raid that killed Osama bin Laden in Abbottabad, reports suggested that Pakistan likely allowed Chinese officials to examine the wreckage of a top-secret stealth-modified Black Hawk helicopter that crashed during the operation.
 Despite U.S. efforts to destroy the aircraft, part of the tail section remained intact.
-While Pakistani officials denied the claims, U.S. sources told ABC News they would be "shocked" if China had not been granted access, and The New York Times reported that Chinese examination of the wreckage had “probably” occurred, though conclusive evidence was lacking.
+U.S. sources told ABC News they would be "shocked" if China had not been granted access, and The New York Times reported that Chinese examination of the wreckage had "probably" occurred.
 The incident drew attention to the close military ties between Pakistan and China, with analysts viewing Pakistan's subsequent visit to Beijing for a fighter jet deal as a possible diplomatic message.
-Former U.S. counter-terrorism advisor Richard Clarke remarked that Pakistan often seeks to reciprocate China's military support and that any stealth technology shared would have been a “much appreciated gift” to Beijing.
-In 2021, a stealthy variant Of China's Z-20, dubbed a 'Black Hawk Clone' by external observers was revealed to the public in a concept form.
+Former U.S. counter-terrorism advisor Richard Clarke remarked that Pakistan often seeks to reciprocate China's military support and that any stealth technology shared would have been a "much appreciated gift" to Beijing.
+In 2021, a stealthy variant Of China's Z-20, dubbed a 'Black Hawk Clone' by external observers was revealed to the public.

-Triangular Relations
+Triangular relations

 Afghanistan

 In late 2023, when Pakistan began deporting Afghans en masse, the Biden administration issued letters of protection to those awaiting US resettlement, including former contractors and others linked to the US war effort.
 For nearly two years, Pakistani authorities largely honored these protections.
 However, by 2025, after the Second Trump administration suspended refugee admissions—deportations intensified, leaving thousands stranded.
 Reports indicated that police increasingly ignored protection letters; in one case, officers tore up a resettlement document and evicted an individual despite his pending case.
 A senior Pakistani Foreign Ministry official acknowledged operational missteps but denied large-scale deportations of US-affiliated Afghans.